 Rock House is one of Edinburgh’s landmark houses – historically significant, undeniably beautiful and exceptionally located in the very heart of Edinburgh.
-The house and photographer’s Studio can be enjoyed for short stays either as an entire unit (sleeping 14) or as three individual apartments.

 Built in the 1750s, Rock House is reputed to be one of the oldest houses in Edinburgh’s new town.
 It came to worldwide fame as the home of David Octavius Hill, the artist and pioneering photographer who in 1843 together with Robert Adamson developed the calotype process at Rock House.